On the Control of Fork-Join Networks: Simulation

 \section{Simulation}

-In this Section, we use discrete-event simulation to test the performance of the non-preemptive version of the proposed policy (described in Remark \ref{nonpreemtive_policy_remark}).
+In this Section, we use discrete-event simulation to test the performance of the non-preemptive version of the proposed policy which is described in Remark \ref{nonpreemtive_policy_remark}.
 We consider $36$ different test instances and at each instance, we compare the performance of the non-preemptive version of the proposed policy with the performances of $4$ other non-preemptive control policies.
 The instances are designed to consider various cases related to the processing capacities of the servers and variability in the service times.
-The setup is described in Section \ref{sim_setup}, then we present the results of the experiments in Section \ref{numerical_results}.
+We describe the simulation setup in Section \ref{sim_setup}, then we present the results of the experiments in Section \ref{numerical_results}.